Passion Pit: Manners: 2009–2011

 The album's second single, "To Kingdom Come", was used in the Rhapsody commercial for its iPhone application.

 "Sleepyhead" was the only track from Chunk of Change to be included on the album and was made available from iTunes for free as a discovery download in 2009.
 The song continued to receive additional exposure through its appearances in advertisements.
-It was used in a season 3 episode of the teen-drama, Skins and most recently in the debut trailer for LittleBigPlanet 2, which led to the band's increased popularity amongst fans and players of the game, who eventually created an in-game instrumental version of the song to listen to in the first game.
+It was used in the third series of the British teen drama Skins, as well as in the debut trailer for the video game LittleBigPlanet 2.
+This led to the band's increased popularity amongst fans and players of the game, who eventually created an in-game instrumental version of the song to listen to in the first game.
 When the sequel was released, it came with the song's actual instrumental version used in the trailer.

 The song "Moth's Wings" was used in the fourth episode of the third season of the CW teen drama Gossip Girl and in the closing credits of episode 36 of HBO's Big Love.
-It appeared in the FIFA 10 video game and was included in the films Life As We Know It and Wonder.
+It appeared in the FIFA 10 video game and was included in the trailer for the 2010 film Life As We Know It, as well as the trailer for Big Miracle, and was also featured in the end credits of the 2017 film Wonder.
 It has also been used as a background theme for Sky Sports coverage of the UEFA Champions League and as the music for a dance routine in Episode 5, Season 8, of the US television show So You Think You Can Dance, which received a standing ovation from the show's judges.
 It was also featured in two episodes of MTV's show Awkward (the pilot and Season 3 finale, respectively).